izzadnazri/educationmalaysia/README.md

 # educationmalaysia
-Contains R Programming project files to produce analysis for performance of Education in Malaysia.
+Contains R Programming project files to produce analysis for assessing performance of Education in Malaysia.

 Datasets used are available at <https://www.data.gov.my>